geoserver/geoserver/doc/en/user/source/services/wms/googleearth/features/kmlsuperoverlays.rst

 .. figure:: images/tile0small.png
    :align: center

-When zooming in, the image grows larger, but since the image is at low resolution (orignially designed to be viewed small), the quality degrades.
+When zooming in, the image grows larger, but since the image is at low resolution (originally designed to be viewed small), the quality degrades.

 .. figure:: images/tile0.png
    :align: center